gradle/gradle/design-docs/managed-source-sets.md

 ### Implementation

-- Add creation strategy for `LanguageSourceSet` backed by type registration (`ConstructableTypesRegistry`).
+- Add creation strategy for `LanguageSourceSet` backed by type registration (`ConstructibleTypesRegistry`).

 ### Test cases
 - Can not create a top level LSS for an LSS type that has not been registered